MatMasIt/notesArchive/latest/Inglese/2022/gennaio/lunedì_17/13_08_00/appunti.md

 Moral respectabilty

-Sexophobia (sexuality was repressed and rejected in all of its form)
+**Sexophobia** (sexuality was repressed and rejected in all of its form)

 female chastity: very imporant

+Legs of tables were covered not to show legs to men

+no nudity in art

+**family and motherhood
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgzMzg0NjE0NSwxNTY2OTc1NDc2XX0=
+eyJoaXN0b3J5IjpbLTM3Mjk3NDcyLDE1NjY5NzU0NzZdfQ==
 -->